romaintrovallet/tutorials/templates/Template_NCS.md

 {$Select required$}

-- The TF-M mode (could not make it work with this example)
+- Building the app as Non-Secure Processing Environment + TFM as Secure Processing Environment (could not make it work with this example)
-- The Secure mode (if working with Non-Secure mode(TF-M), Secure mod should be forgotten)
+- Building the app as Secure Processing Environment (if working as Non-Secure Processing Environment (TF-M), Secure Processing Environment should be forgotten)
 - Custom keys (another tutorial is available)
+- Thingy91 as a target (is not compatible with this tutorial)
-- Thingy91 as a target (nRF852840 on the Thingy91 shall not be used for this purpose)
+- Thingy91 as a target (nRF52840 on the Thingy91 shall not be used for this purpose)
 - Thingy91 as a target (another tutorial is available)
 - Other OS than Windows